CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 - *Primary Weapon* - Fire ball.
 - *Secondary Weapon* - Scythe.
-- *Health* - The staring health of the Skeleton Warrior is such that it can withstand being shot by many crossbow projectiles, and it can only be kill at full health by two (2) bombs.
+- *Health* - The staring health of the Skeleton Warrior is such that it can withstand being shot by many crossbow projectiles, and it can only be killed at full health by two (2) bombs.

 #### Skull of Death